mossgreen/mossgreen.github.io/_posts/2019-01-03-How-to-Use-Mockito.md

 //todo

 ## What Mockito cannot do

 Mockito cannot mock or spy on:
-- Java constructs such as final classes and methods,
+- Java constructs such as final classes and methods
 - static methods,
 - enums,
 - private methods (with Spring ReflectionTestUtils)
 - the `equals()` and `hashCode()` methods,
 - primitive types, and
 - anonymous classes.

 Answer to this: